hamedmx/YAD-ILP-Tool/README.md

 between individuals, rules, and concepts.
 Generally, the application of this tool is in networks analysis (networks of individuals, molecules, proteins, and etc.).

+## How to Cite

+If you use this ILP tool or exploit this research, please kindly cite this paper as follows:

+**Kamandi et al., (2018).
+YAD: A Learning-based Inductive Logic Programming Tool.
+Journal of Open Source Software, 3(30), 892.
+[DOI: 10.21105/joss.00892](https://doi.org/10.21105/joss.00892)**

 ## Community Guidelines

 ### Contribution and Improvements